-- The installation of the weather dependent Renewables fleet in Europe, as of 2015, has already lead to a 60 year lifetime financial commitment amounting to roughly €3.4trillion: this approximates to the annual GDP of Germany.
+- The installation of the Weather Dependent Renewables fleet in Europe, as of 2016, has already lead to a forward 60 year lifetime financial commitment amounting to roughly $:€2.1trillion: this approximates to the annual GDP of the United Kingdom.

-- The $:€0.55 trillion capital costs already spent on weather dependent Renewables in Europe to date would have been sufficient to re-equip the 1,000 Gigawatt European electricity generating fleet with Gas-fired power stations in large part: producing electricity for the grid consistently, as and when needed at ~90% capacity.
+- The $:€0.55 trillion capital costs already spent on Weather Dependent Renewables in Europe to date would have been sufficient to substantially re-equip the 1,000 Gigawatt European electricity generating fleet with Gas-fired power stations.
+These would be capable of producing electricity for the grid consistently, as and when needed, at ~90% capacity / load factor.

-- The European weather dependent Renewable fleet with a nominal nameplate output of ~236 Gigawatts only contributes ~ 42Gigawatts to the European Grid, a capacity percentage at about 19% overall.
+- The European Weather Dependent Renewable fleet with a nominal nameplate output of ~253 Gigawatts contributes the equivalent of ~46 Gigawatts to the European Grid: giving a capacity percentage at about ~18% overall.

-- 60 year life-time costs of Onshore wind power are about 5 times more expensive than Gas-fired generation.
+- 60 year life-time costs of Onshore wind power are about 7 times more expensive than Gas-fired generation.